2014 Federal Gift Tax Information

 For tax year 2014, the annual gift tax exemption remains at $14,000.
-Therefore, the first $14,000 of gifts to any one person is NOT included in the total amount of taxable gifts.
+Therefore, the first $14,000 of gifts you give to any one person is NOT included in the total amount of taxable gifts.
+You may have to file a gift tax return if you give more than $14,000 to any one person.

 You can give gifts to a spouse who is NOT a citizen of the United States up to $145,000 (other than gifts of future interests in property) and exclude them from the total amount of taxable gifts.